fabriciohod/Morpheus-ui/README.md

    # to create a debug build, add --debug at the end
    tauri build --debug
    ```

-Please note that the current release is available for Windows only.
-However, you can build the tool for other platforms using the respective Tauri commands on your target system.
+Please note that the user interface is currently in Portuguese, but you can modify the code to display the content in your desired language.